AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        Data2 := Read_One (Addr, -Size);
     end Read_Record;

 This example is correct and fully proved.
-We could have fixed the contract on ``Read_One`` to handle correctly positive and negative values of ``Offset``.
-However, we found it simpler to let the function be inlined for proof by removing its precondition.
+We could have fixed the contract of ``Read_One`` to correctly handle both positive and negative values of ``Offset``, but we found it simpler to let the function be inlined for proof by removing its precondition.

 Example #9
 ~~~~~~~~~~

-The procedure ``Compute`` does various computations on its argument depending
+The procedure ``Compute`` performs various computations on its argument.
-on its input range, that are reflected in its contract expressed using a
+The computation performed depends on its input range and is reflected in
-``Contract_Cases`` aspect.
+its contract, which we express using a ``Contract_Cases`` aspect.

 .. code:: ada